zenml-io/zenml/docs/book/how-to/trigger-pipelines/trigger-a-pipeline-from-another.md

   Trigger a pipeline from another pipeline.
 ---

-# Trigger a pipeline from another
+# Trigger a pipeline from another pipeline

 {% hint style="info" %}
 This is a [ZenML Pro](https://zenml.io/pro) only feature.
 Please [sign up here](https://cloud.zenml.io) get access.